Executive Employment Solicitors - Australian Compensation Claim Lawyers

-Our specialist executive employment law solicitors in Adelaide & South Australia deal with executive rights relating to SA employment matters with a particular emphasis on unfair dismissal and unlawful dismissal.
+Our specialist executive employment law solicitors deal with executive rights relating to all Australian employment matters with a particular emphasis on unfair dismissal and unlawful dismissal.
 Whilst some executives will be protected by the Fair Work Act 2009, most will not be able to avail themselves of the legislation due to salary caps which will preclude all but the most junior executives.
-Our employment lawyers in South Australia have detailed experience in offering legal counsel on executive rights and provide initial advice over the telephone at no cost and with no obligation.
-To speak to a specialist executive employment law solicitor in Adelaide just complete the contact form, email our offices or use the helpline.
+Our employment lawyers have detailed experience in offering legal counsel on executive rights.
+To speak to a specialist executive employment law solicitor just complete the contact form, email our offices or use the helpline,

 Contracts of Employment

 In addition to dealing with wrongful dismissal our executive employment law solicitors provide legal advice on executive rights relating to contracts of employment including advice prior to taking up an offer of employment and subsequent advice on the interpretation of clauses within the employment contract either during the currency of employment or after termination.
 We have a particular interest in matters relating to employers who seek to introduce new contracts or who unilaterally impose changes to existing contracts of employment which are almost always not in the favour off the executive who may feel pressured into agreeing less than favourable terms that are often disguised as part of a package that apparently gives benefits that are often either short term or completely worthless.
 If you have been presented with an agreement containing fundamental changes that is unfair or is not subject to consultation and negotiation you should take urgent legal advice.

 Our executive employment law solicitors deal with all matters relating to unlawful termination of employment.
 Australian law classifies wrongful dismissal as either unfair or unlawful :-